ImanBekkaye/Sweep-Line-Points-In-Circles-Front/README.md

 npm start

 This will start the server and open the app in your default browser.
-The visualization tool allows you to enter the coordinates of the points and the circles, and see the order in which the circles intersect each other as we sweep a line from left to right.
+The visualization tool allows you to enter number of the points and the circles.